Adsorption or condensation? Choosing the right dehumidifier for your needs

 Unless you just heat and ventilate with huge uncontrolled energy consumption, there are two choices when it comes to dehumidification in buildings and commercial spaces: adsorption and condensation.
 Either one can offer the ideal solution, but to determine the most suitable system for you will depend on how well you understand your environment and its requirements.

 The choice you make will dictate the efficiency and cost-effectiveness of maintaining humidity within your building.
-In this article, we explain the differences between adsorption and condense dehumidification, the applications most suited to each, and why Aerial has become such a renowned source of expertise across Europe.
+In this article, we explain the differences between adsorption dehumidifiers and condensation dehumidifiers, the applications most suited to each, and why Aerial has become such a renowned source of expertise across Europe.

 What is dehumidification?